mediamicroservices/mm/README.md

 Please use the [issue tracker](https://github.com/mediamicroservices/mm/issues) to report any issues with installation and usage of mediamicroservices.

 Please subscribe to this repository to receive updates about new releases and enhanced functionalities.

+###License
+This software and associated documentation is covered by the MIT license.
+Details available [here](https://github.com/mediamicroservices/mm/blob/master/LICENSE.txt).

 ## installing and configuring mediamicroservices ##